BJP leader Mohit Bharatiya’s relative was freed by NCB in Mumbai drug case, claims NCP’s Nawab Malik

 “This raid is all fake,” he claimed.
 “Nothing was found on Aryan Khan.
 Pratik Gaba and Amir Furniturewala brought him there to implicate him.
 Aryan Khan went there on an invitation by Gaba and Furniturewala.”

 Malik claimed that BJP leaders from Maharashtra and Delhi made phone calls to release Sachdev, Gaba and Furniturewala.
-He demanded that the call records of these three persons are released.
+He demanded that the call records of these three persons should be released.

 The NCP spokesperson also claimed that Gosavi was accused in multiple cases.
 “How can a person with criminal charges be a part of a government proceeding?” he asked.

-Malik demanded that the anti narcotics cell of the Mumbai police conduct an investigation into the claims he has made, reported ANI.
+Malik demanded that the anti narcotics cell of the Mumbai Police should conduct an investigation into the claims he has made, reported ANI.

-He said he would write to Chief Minister Uddhav Thackeray on the matter.
+The NCP leader also said he would write to Maharashtra Chief Minister Uddhav Thackeray about the matter.
 “If required, an enquiry commission should be set up to probe the raids,” he said.

 Malik also alleged that the BJP was using the NCB for its personal agenda and to defame the state government and Bollywood.